gubo97000/HYP-Project/README.md

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).

 ## Implementation

-The web application is based on Nuxt.js v2 and consequently Vue 2, we decided to not add any new feature of Vue 3 in the project to not cause any possible issue, since the scope of the project was very limited.
+The Web Application is based on the frameworks NuxtJS v2 and Vue 2.
+None of the new features of Vue 3 were added in the project.<br />
-We also preferred to not use TypeScript since in the older version of Vue/Nuxt is not natively supported.
+We also did not use TypeScript, since in the older versions of Vue/Nuxt is not natively supported.

-We didn't need to use any kind of State Management library like Vuex.
+We did not need to use any kind of State Management library, such as Vuex.

-As backend we used the integrated server of Nuxt.js, interfacing with the postGres database through postGraphile that provides GraphQL style REST API.
-This choice was made both for curiosity of spermimenting and for the advanges offered by graphQL of querying easily connectected data, while still retrieving only the information we need to keep the response as small as possible.
-The body of the query also mirrors the structure of the response so that is easier for all contributor to know how to address the response.
+As Back-End, we used the integrated server of Nuxt.js, interfacing with the PostgreSQL database through PostGraphile that provides GraphQL style REST API.
+GraphQL offers the advantage of querying connected data easily, while still retrieving only the information we need, in order to keep the response as small as possible.
+The body of the query also mirrors the structure of the response so that it is easier for all contributors to know how to address the response.

-To develop the style part we used bootstrap served by CDN, and some classic CSS code.
+For the styling of pages and components, we used Bootstrap served by CDN, as well as hand-written CSS code.

+The the project was organized in the following directories:

 ### `assets`